justinpecott/somafm-alexa/README.md

 I mean, outside of the holidays, that's usually the three you'll hear in my experience but it's nice for someone new to Soma FM.

 ## Things to be Aware of
 - The channel list is currently hard coded so if a new one launches a code change will be required.
-Maybe I'll get access to the real API and rectify this in the future.
+Tough not to with custom slot types.
+Maybe I'll figure out a way rectify this in the future.
-- Alexa hears _"SF 10-33"_ as _"SF 10 to 33"_.
-I haven't figured out a way to allow other phrasing (hyphen, dash) without bad things happening.
-I did put an additional phrase in there so you can call it with _"SF Scanner"_.
+- Alexa hears _"SF 10-33"_ as _"SF 10 33"_ aka _"SF Ten Thirty Three_.

 ## How Do I Build It?
 It may be helpful to walk through the [audio player example](https://github.com/alexa/skill-sample-nodejs-audio-player) to make sure you have everything set up correctly.
 That said, here is the short version.